OSCNWeb/oscn-news/_posts/carousel/2025-01-09-oklahoma-judicial-center-notice-closed.md

   src='https://www.oscn.net/assets/img/carousel/building-closure-weather.jpg'
   alt='' />
 ---
-Due to inclement weather, the Oklahoma Judicial Center, including the Office of the Clerk of the Supreme Court is closed Thursday, Janauary 9, 2025.
+Due to inclement weather, the Oklahoma Judicial Center, including the Office of the Clerk of the Supreme Court is closed Thursday, Janauary 9, 2025 at 1:00 PM.
 Pursuant to OK.S.Ct.R.
 1.3 any filing deadline which may occur on Thursday, January 9, 2025, is extended to include the next full business day.